Continuous Uniform Distribution

 The following are a few simple properties of the gamma function:

-for a positive integer .
+, for . for a positive integer . . .

 Gamma Distribution